-- Ski competitions are for the skier; officials are present to guarantee that the rights of each competitor as stated in the rules and regulations will be upheld in the competition.
-You are there to serve the best interests of all competitors. - 2.
-Officials and officiating should be as unobtrusive and inconspicuous as possible.
-You should assume your responsibilities in a manner that will earn you the respect and support of competitors, coaches and spectators. - 3.
-Officials should respect the desire of each competitor to be considered as something above an "also ran" participant.
-As officials, your personal views should not be voiced, and each individual effort from a competitor should be taken seriously. - 4.
-You make any officiating duty a personal commitment as well as a commitment to your peers.
-This is easily reflected by your willingness to consult with others and by your effort to keep up to date with current rules and procedures. - 5.
+- 1. Assume your responsibilities putting the best interests of athlete security and fairness first.
+Officials are present to unsure that the rights of each competitor as stated in the rules and regulations will be upheld in the competition. - 2.
+Be as unobtrusive and inconspicuous as possible.
+Perform your duties in a manner that will earn you the respect and support of competitors, coaches and spectators. - 3.
+Respect the desire of each competitor to be considered as something above an "also ran" participant.
+As officials, our personal views should not be voiced, and each individual athlete's effort should be taken seriously. - 4.
+Be committed to your responsibilities and duties as well as your peers.
+This is easily reflected by our willingness to consult with others and by keeping up to date with current rules and procedures. - 5.
 Remember that you and everyone else officiating at a ski competition are volunteers!
 Everyone has probably adjusted other priorities in their lives to be there.
 Respect and support their efforts through a spirit of co-operation.
 The overall success of the competition is dependent upon the performance of each individual. - 6.
 Accept an assignment to officiate only if you plan to honor the commitment.
 There are enough unpredictable built into our sport by Mother Nature that we do not need the added frustrations of "no shows". - 7.
 Be on time for your assignment that means you are there before you are needed. - 8.
 Inform the appropriate major official if you are unable to attend or if you will be late.
 This must be done as early as possible; and if you are conscientious, you should aid in finding your own qualified replacement. - 9.
 As officials, you must not be a coach to competitors.
 Encouragement may be given provided it is done equally for all.
 For Young competitors, it may be necessary to offer more guidance. - 10.
 Never accept an assignment you are not qualified to handle.
 Poor performance through ignorance can be harmful to the skier and will reflect poorly on you and on the organizing club you represent. - 11.
 Officials should respect the fact that last minute changes will always be a possibility.
 Remaining flexible and adaptive in your thinking will enable the competition to continue on to its successful conclusion.